mshe2089/Personal-Website/README.md

 Personal dynamic website for portfolio/experimental/learning purposes.

-Previously hosted on Heroku until the free tier plan was nuked. **RIP 2021-2022**
+Previously hosted on Heroku until the free tier plan was nuked.

 Currently hosted on a Raspberry Pi 4b.